CopernicaMarketingSoftware/Documentation/SMTPeter/dmarc-deployment.md

 ## DMARC deployment

-The DMARC technology allows you to specify what receivers like gmail.com and hotmail.com should do with invalid emails that seem to come from you.
+The DMARC technology allows you to specify what receivers (companies like Google, Yahoo and Microsoft) should do with invalid emails that (seem to) come from you.
 There are three policies to choose from.
 The most relaxed policy is "none", which means that you want receivers to ignore the outcome of the SPF and DKIM checks and just put your messages in the inbox.
 A bit more strict is the policy "quarantine".